 Isabella is a Seattle native and incoming freshman at the University of Washington, where she plans to study computer science.
 Her curiosity for the subject arose after becoming a finalist in the 2014 Youth Apps Challenge for her fashion app, “FitMe.”
 Isabella was co-president for the “Girls Who Code” club at her high school and also organized a TUNE House Roadshow her senior year.
 Isabella spent two summers during high school interning at Microsoft, focusing on computer science education, data visualization, and user experience design.
 When she’s not coding, she enjoys attempting to cook and relaxing by watching too much reality T.V.

 The TUNE House welcomes partnerships and sponsorships!
-If you’re interested in receiving information about student mentoring, tech workshops, events, and additional programs, or if you would like to be notified when 2019-2020 scholarship applications open, visit our website or email [email protected] or to learn more.
+If you’re interested in receiving information about student mentoring, tech workshops, events, and additional programs, or if you would like to be notified when 2019-2020 scholarship applications open, visit our website or email us to learn more.